Genetic Counseling

 Website: www.uab.edu/msgc

 The Genetic Counseling Program is fully accredited by the Accreditation Council for Genetic Counseling (ACGC).
-The program received full accreditation in 2013 and was approved again 2018 for an additional eight years.
+The program received full accreditation in 2013 and was approved again in 2018 for an additional eight years.
 Fully accredited programs must complete a rigorous process to demonstrate that the program is capable of meeting the criteria for a genetic counseling training program as established by ACGC.
 Programs that successfully complete this process are awarded full accreditation.
 All graduates of an accredited program are eligible for the board examination offered by the American Board of Genetic Counseling, Inc. (ABGC) and state licensure.

 Admission Requirements